-505.1 Address numbers.
+505.1 Address identification.
 New and existing buildings shall have approved address numbers, building numbers or approved building identification placed in a position that is plainly legible and visible from the street or road fronting the property.
 These numbers shall contrast with their background.
-Address numbers shall be Arabic numerals or alphabet letters.
-Numbers shall be a minimum of 4 inches (102 mm) high with a minimum stroke width of 0.5 inch (12.7 mm).
+Address numbers shall be Arabic numbers or alphabetical letters.
+Numbers shall be a minimum of 4 inches (101.6 mm) high with a minimum stroke width of 0.5 inch (12.7 mm).
+Where access is by means of a private road and the building cannot be viewed from the public way, a monument, pole or other sign or means shall be used to identify the structure.